Note: Organizations and Workspaces are available only on the Team plan and above.

 - Team members need to cover for each other

-Most flows should stay in personal workspaces!
-Even production flows that others use can live in your personal workspace—just share them via interfaces or published links.
+Most workflows should stay in personal workspaces!
+Even production workflows that others use can live in your personal workspace—just share them via interfaces or published links.

 What happens to credentials in shared workspaces?